yikang-li/FactorizableNet/README.md

 - [x] Guide for Model Training
 - [x] Uploading pretrained model and format-compatible datasets.
 - [x] Update the Model link for VG-DR-Net (We will upload a new model by Aug.
 27).
+- [x] Update the Dataset link for VG-DR-Net.
 - [ ] A demonstration of our Factorizable Net